hugocaillard/clearness/app/routes/__posts/03-build-the-voting-client/03-write-on-stacks-blockchain.md

 <details>
 <summary>TypeScript and safer version</summary>

-The big difference here is the `isVoteValid` method and the strict typing of a valid vote.
+The big difference here is the `isValueValid` method and the strict typing of a valid vote value.

 #### ./src/hooks/useColorVote.ts